Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

     Consumer (Subscriber):
         The consumer retrieves the message from the queue, processes it, and acknowledges its receipt.

+### Message Acknowledgment
+In RabbitMQ, acknowledgment (ack) is a mechanism that allows consumers to inform the broker that a message has been successfully processed and can be safely removed from the queue.
+There are two main acknowledgment modes: manual acknowledgment (manual ack) and automatic acknowledgment (auto ack).
+#### Manual Acknowledgment (Manual Ack)
+In manual acknowledgment mode, also known as explicit acknowledgment, the consumer is responsible for sending an acknowledgment signal to the broker after successfully processing a message.
+This gives the consumer more control over the acknowledgment process. <br>
+- Messages are not removed from the queue until they are explicitly acknowledged.
+- This can help avoid message loss in case of consumer failures or errors during message processing.
+- Developers need to ensure that acknowledgments are sent at the appropriate time and handle potential errors.
+- If a consumer fails to send an acknowledgment, the broker may redeliver the message to another consumer.
+#### Automatic Acknowledgment (Auto Ack)
+In automatic acknowledgment mode, also known as implicit acknowledgment or auto ack, the acknowledgment process is handled automatically by the broker as soon as the message is delivered to the consumer.
+The consumer does not need to send explicit acknowledgment signals.
+- Auto acknowledgment simplifies the consumer code as it does not need to explicitly handle acknowledgments.
+- The acknowledgment process is handled automatically in the background.
+- Eliminates the need for developers to manage acknowledgment logic, reducing potential errors.
+- If a consumer crashes or encounters an error during message processing, the message may be lost without acknowledgment.
+- May lead to scenarios where a message is not processed successfully, but the broker assumes it has been.
 ### Virtual Hosts
 In RabbitMQ, a virtual host is a way to partition and isolate resources such as exchanges, queues, and permissions within a RabbitMQ broker.
 Each virtual host operates independently of others, providing a logical separation of messaging entities and their associated configuration. <br>
 Here are some key purposes and benefits of using RabbitMQ virtual hosts: